Denture Realignment

 Why Would You Need A Denture Realignment?

-While they do an excellent job, dentures can sometimes cause pain and discomfort – this can happen if they move around in your mouth, or cause irritation.
-Such issues can often lead to things like problems eating and speaking, and mouth infections
+While dentures do an excellent job of bridging gaps between missing teeth and improving your smile, they can sometimes cause pain and discomfort over time.
+This usually happens when they are too loose and move around in your mouth causing irritation.
+Such issues can often lead to problems with eating, speaking, and mouth infections.

-The good news is that you don’t have to put up with any of those problems.
-You can simply have denture realignment carried out, and your dentures will once again fit like a glove.
-To find out whether a denture realignment is suitable for your needs, request an appointment from our friendly team.
+The good news is, you can simply have dentures realigned so they fit like a glove once again.
+To find out whether a denture realignment is what you need, request an appointment with our friendly team.

 Had a great experience at the new Seaport location.
 The entire staff was very friendly and knowledgeable.
 My appointment started with a 1 on 1 meeting directly with the doctor to discuss my goals and pain-points….
 The Doctor expressed sincere care for my best interests.
 The hygienist was very friendly, optimistic, and thorough with my cleaning which was very overdue.
 I left here feeling like I’m in very good hands and highly recommend.